 Alternatively, the validation of new analytes can be integrated in the on-going quality control procedure.
 As an example: with each batch of routine samples one or more commodities from the applicable commodity category are fortified at LOQ and one higher level.
 Determine recovery and occurrence of any interference in the corresponding unfortified sample.
-When for both levels 5 recovery values have been collected, the average recovery and within laboratory reproducibility (RSD{WR}) can be determined and tested against the criteria from table 1.
+When for both levels 5 recovery values have been collected, the average recovery and within - laboratory reproducibility (RSDwR) can be determined and tested against the criteria in Table 1.